shapeshed/shapeshed.com/content/posts/a_framework_for_creating_a_digital_strategy_for_a_growing_business.md

-{
-  "slug": "a-framework-for-creating-a-digital-strategy-for-a-growing-business",
-  "title": "Creating A Digital Strategy For A Growing Business", "date": "2006-04-11T00:00:00+01:00",
++++
+date = "2006-04-11T00:00:00+01:00"
-  "description": "Forming an online strategy can be a daunting task.
+description = "Forming an online strategy can be a daunting task.
 Typically the task is given to individuals who do not have a huge amount of experience in the digital environment.
-But by following a simple process good results can be achieved without the need for technical expertise.", "tags": [
+But by following a simple process good results can be achieved without the need for technical expertise." slug = "a-framework-for-creating-a-digital-strategy-for-a-growing-business" tags = ["Strategy"] title = "Creating A Digital Strategy For A Growing Business"

-    "Strategy"
-  ]
-}
++++
 ## The process

 Firstly and most importantly get all stakeholders together and consider your audience: